mjsaedy/enumhardlinks/README.md

 # enumhardlinks

-Enumerate all hardlinks to a file on Windows
+Enumerate all hardlinks to a file on Windows:

+import enumhardlinks

+enumhardlinks.get_hardlinks('/path/to/file')

+returns a list of all hardlinks to the specified file